pusher/pusher-js/README.md

 #### `forceTLS` (Boolean)

 Forces the connection to use TLS.
+When set to `false` the library will attempt non-TLS connections first.
+Defaults to `true`.

 #### `authEndpoint` (String)